puppetlabs/puppetlabs-sqlserver/spec/README.md

 ### Acceptance Tests

 #### System Under Test
-The Acceptance tets run on either a master and agent system or just on a stand-alone agent machine depending on what test mode you have delcared.
-With BEAKER_TESTMODE=agent the tests run using a master and an agent.
+The Acceptance tets run on either a server and agent system or just on a stand-alone agent machine depending on what test mode you have delcared.
+With BEAKER_TESTMODE=agent the tests run using a server and an agent.
 With BEAKER_TESTMODE=apply the tests will run on only the agent.

 #### Generate Hosts File
 First use beaker-hostgenerator to set up a hosts.yml to feed to the acceptance tests by running: